beatlab-mcmaster/BEATmonitor/src/postprocess/README.md

 ## Installation

 We have set up a python environment for running this process.
-If you do not have Conda installed, following the installation instructions.
+If you do not have Conda installed, follow the installation instructions.
-Otherwise, navigate to the `postprocess` folder in this repository and run the command in **Initialize environment**.
+Otherwise, navigate to the `src/postprocess` folder in this repository and run the command in [Initialize environment](#initialize-environment).

 ### Install Conda